Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Introduction

-Accelerated life-testing may be performed either at constant high stress level or linearly increasing stress levels, step-by-step over time.
-The multiple step-stress ALT increases the stress level at which devices are tested at pre-specified times, referred so as times of stress change.
-Step-stress ALTs require less samples and are more efficient and less expensive to collect lifetime data than constant-stress ALTs.
-Clearly, a model relating the effect of increased stress levels on the lifetime distribution of a device is needed.
-Three main proposals have been made in the literature: tampered random variable model (DeGroot and Goel (1979)), tampered failure-rate model (Bhattacharyya and Soejoeti (1989)), and cumulative exposure model Nelson (1980).
+For step-stress designs a model relating the effect of increased stress levels on the lifetime distribution of a device is needed.
+Three main proposals have been made in the literature: tampered random variable model (DeGroot and Goel (1979)), tampered failure-rate model (Bhattacharyya and Soejoeti (1989)), and cumulative exposure model (Nelson (1980)).
 We will adopt the cumulative exposure approach here, which relates the lifetime distribution of experimental devices at one stress level to the distributions at preceding stress levels by assuming that the residual life of the experimental devices depends only on the current cumulative exposure experienced and current stress, with no memory of how the exposure was accumulated.
-Therefore, the lifetime of surviving devices is modelled by to the cumulative distribution for the current stress, but adjusted by the cumulative exposure experienced so far.
+The cumulative exposure model is widely used in the literature due to its natural assumption regarding changes in the distribution and mathematical simplicity; the distribution at the new stress level is adjusted (shifted) by the cumulative wear and tear experienced so far, but behaves as if it had always been exposed to this new level.
+Moreover, there is substantial empirical evidence supporting the effectiveness of the model, and practical studies have demonstrated its accuracy and reliability in predicting product lifetimes under accelerated testing conditions.